 It sounds like you need to get divorced and get a custody/support order in place.

 There are some potential issues with jurisdiction because she spends what looks like equal time in both states, but regardless, this is an issue you probably need to get in front of an attorney to figure out...Read more »

 conditions..is it legal or acceptable for Mother of child to be granted ability to live with child and petitioner, her mother, childs grandmother?
 Same Grandmother designated as supervisor for visits as well as childs maternal grandfather whom has remarried and lives hour and half away.
 Childs...
 Read more »

 In Arkansas, there is a law that allows grandparents who have spent substantial amounts of time with a child to file for "grandparent visitation."
-Since the paternal grandfather has spent so much time with the child, it is very possible he may qualify to petition for grandparent visitation which...Read more »
+Since the paternal grandfather has spent so much time with the child, it is very possible he may qualify to petition for grandparent...Read more »

 This may sound a little insensitive, but do her parents have guardianship over her?
 If she has some form of mental disability, they may have guardianship over her which means they get to make decisions like that for her.

-If not, then there's nothing her parents can do to prevent her from...Read more »
+If not, then there's nothing her parents can do to prevent her...Read more »

 You can, but you're selling an "undivided interest," and I can't imagine why anyone would want to buy one.
 If you own a third of the property, you don't own 1/3 of the land, you have a 1/3 interest in all of the land.
-So, you'd have just as much right to possess the property as the people owning...Read more »
+So, you'd have just as much right to possess the...Read more »